-Aurora Spotting in Southern Tasmania
+Aurora Spotting: Southern Tasmania

-Words by David Moore and Photos by Jonathan Esling
+by David Moore

 For a great explanation of what Aurora Australis is go to the Australian Antarctic Division website.
 I tracked down newsgroups, SMS alert lists, iPhone apps and Facebook pages that would, hopefully, let me know when I could see an Aurora.

 Firstly, each day I check these three websites as night time approaches:

 - The Aurora Alert page, Bureau of Meteorology IPS (Ionospheric Prediction Service) – this Government site provides alerts if the conditions are right.
 It is possible to sign up for email alerts.

 - The Auroral Activity page, Space Weather Prediction Centre for the Southern Hemisphere – this site shows a satellite map of the south pole with current Aurora activity overlaid.
 When the red mass covers where you are you should go outside and look up.